 Free or Fee?

 There’s no reason for the occasional video jockey to fork over any cash, as there are plenty of free apps available for both Windows and Mac.
+In fact we also have a list of the best free video editing software.
 But while the deciding factors for free and paid software may appear to be based on cold hard cash, that’s not the whole story.

-People who are looking for a more powerful editor with a variety of built-in resources, responsive technical support and more would be better off dropping some cash on a video editing program.
+People who are looking for a more powerful editor with a variety of built-in resources, responsive technical support and more would be better off dropping some cash on something from this list of the best video editing software.

 How we test video editing software